Romanian Greek Catholic Church: Persecution under communism

 The Greek-Catholic bishops, along with many of their priests, were accused by the newly installed Communist authorities of "antidemocratic activity".
 After refusing to give up their ties with the "reactionary" Holy See, they were imprisoned.
 At about the same time, the Orthodox Church was being "purged" of priests hostile to the Communist regime.
-Following this purge, the Orthodox hierarchy enjoyed good relations with the Communist authorities for the remainder of the Communist Rule of Romania.
+Following this purge, the Orthodox hierarchy enjoyed good and unforced relations with the communist authorities for the remainder of the Communist Rule of Romania.

 Iuliu Hossu, Bishop of Cluj, turned down a proposal of the Romanian Orthodox Patriarch, Iustinian Marina, to convert to Orthodoxy and be named Orthodox Archbishop of Iaşi and metropolitan of Moldavia, and thereby become the official successor of the Romanian Orthodox Patriarch himself.
 Consequently, Hossu remained under house arrest.
 Year after year, he sent Memorandums to the President of the Republic, requesting that the country's laws and international agreements be observed with regard to the Romanian Greek-Catholic Church.
-In 1969, Pope Paul VI asked Hossu to accept an appointment to the cardinalate.
-As Hossu was reluctant to leave his people, the Pope created him a Cardinal only "in pectore", i.e. without publishing the fact, that was only revealed on March 5, 1973, three years after Bishop Hossu's death.
+In 1969, Pope Paul VI asked Hossu to allow himself to be made a cardinal.
+As Hossu was reluctant to leave Romania, the pope made him a cardinal only "in pectore", i.e. without publishing the fact, and this was only revealed on March 5, 1973, three years after Hossu's death.

 Another remarkable Romanian Greek-Catholic ecclesiastic of the time was Alexandru Todea (1912–2002).
-Secretly (in pectore) consecrated as a titular bishop on November 19, 1950, he was arrested and the following year he received a sentence of life in prison.
+Secretly consecrated a bishop on November 19, 1950, he was arrested and the following year he was sentenced to life in prison.
 He was granted amnesty in 1964.
-On March 14, 1990, after the fall of the Communist regime, he was appointed Archbishop of Făgăraș and Alba Iulia, and was created a Cardinal the following year.
+On March 14, 1990, after the fall of the Communist regime, he was appointed Archbishop of Făgăraș and Alba Iulia, and was made a cardinal the following year.